Alpacas as Lifestyle Animals

 Facial eczema (FE)

-Need for two alpacas at minimum, ideally three.
+The need for two alpacas at minimum, ideally three.

 Other stock